Instagram egg

 The Instagram egg is a photo of an egg posted by the account @world_record_egg on the social media platform Instagram.
-It became a global phenomenon and an internet meme within days of its creation.
-It is the second most-liked Instagram post and was the most-liked Instagram post until it was overtaken on December 20, 2022, by Lionel Messi's post showing him and his teammates celebrating after Argentina won the 2022 FIFA World Cup.
+It became a global phenomenon and an internet meme within days of its publication on 4 January 2019.
+It is the second most-liked Instagram post and was the most-liked Instagram post from 14 January 2019 until 20 December 2022, when it was overtaken by Lionel Messi's post showing him and his teammates celebrating after Argentina won the 2022 FIFA World Cup.
 The owner of the account was revealed to be Chris Godfrey, a British advertising creative, who later worked with his two friends Alissa Khan-Whelan and CJ Brown on a Hulu commercial featuring the egg, intended to raise mental health awareness.

 Background

 The photo was originally taken by Serghei Platanov, who then posted it to Shutterstock on 23 June 2015 with the title "eggs isolated on white background".

 History

 On 4 January 2019, the @world_record_egg account was created, and posted an image of a bird egg with the caption, "Let's set a world record together and get the most liked post on Instagram.
 Beating the current world record held by Kylie Jenner (18 million)!
 We got this."
 Jenner's previous record, the first photo of her daughter Stormi, had garnered a total of 18.4 million likes.

-The post quickly reached 18.4 million likes in just under 10 days, becoming the most-liked Instagram post of all time.
+The post quickly reached 18.4 million likes in just under 10 days, becoming the most-liked Instagram post at the time.
 It then continued to rise over 45 million likes in the next 48 hours, surpassing the "Despacito" music video and taking the world record for the most-liked online post (on any media platform) in history.

 After the account became verified on 14 January 2019, the post rose in popularity and likes, which snowballed into coverage in various media outlets.

 By 18 March 2019, the post had accumulated over 53.3 million likes, nearly three times the previous record of 18.4 million.
 It posted frequent updates for a few days in the form of Instagram Stories.

 Alongside the like tally, as of January 2023 the post has 3.8 million comments.

 Several individuals tried to claim that they were the account's creator, the claims being dismissed by "the egg" on Instagram direct messages.
 On 3 February 2019, the creator of the Instagram egg was revealed by Hulu and The New York Times to be Chris Godfrey, a British advertising creative.
 Alissa Khan-Whelan, his colleague, was also outed.